The History of the Ford Mustang

 The goal was simple:

-To make a car that was like no other on the road
+How did they make a car that was like no other on the road?

 The long-awaited Mustang was finally introduced on April 17, costing only $2368.
 The Mustang Fastback debuted on October 1 with standard equipment, like full wheel covers, a floor shift transmission, a padded dashboard, bucket seats, and carpeting.